Interstate 84 (Pennsylvania–Massachusetts): I-86 relation

 The section of I-84 between East Hartford, Connecticut, (at the present-day junction with I-384) and Sturbridge, Massachusetts, (I-90) was signed in the late 1970s and early 1980s as I-86 (unrelated to present-day I-86 in New York and Pennsylvania).
 Signs stating "I-84 Ends, I-86 to Boston" (eastbound) and "I-86 Ends, I-84 to Hartford" (westbound) were posted where the change took place.
 Exit numbering on I-86 was that of the road's predecessor, Route 15, in a sequence beginning on New York's Hutchinson River Parkway.
 Exits were renumbered to correspond with the rest of I-84 in Connecticut when the road was redesignated in 1984.
 The present I-384 as well as the present US 6 bypass near Willimantic, both of which were a part of what was then I-84's planned easterly continuation, were also numbered I-84 prior to 1984 even though they lacked any direct connection to the rest of I-84 at that time.
 (Drivers had to use Silver Lane in East Hartford to travel between the two stretches of the highway.)
-These two sections were re-numbered I-384 and US 6 when what was then I-86 numbering reverted to I-84.
+These two sections were re-numbered I-384 and US 6 when what was then I-86 numbering reverted to I-84, with signs reading "I-84 is now I-384", "I-84 is now US 6", and "I-86 is now I-84" being erected on their respective segments.

 Tolls

 As I-84 was built with federal funds, there are generally no highway tolls.
 The exception is I-84's Hudson River crossing, the Newburgh–Beacon Bridge.
-Since the bridge is under the New York State Bridge Authority, it carries an eastbound-only toll of $1.75 for passenger vehicles.
+Since the bridge is under the New York State Bridge Authority, it carries an eastbound-only toll of $2.15 for passenger vehicles (EZ Pass $1.65).